 Social Security Tax Rates

 Self-employed persons must pay both halves of the Social Security tax because they're both employee and employer.
-They pay the combined rate of 12.4 percent of their net earnings up to the maximum wage base.
-This is calculated as part of the self-employment tax on Schedule SE.
+They pay the combined rate of 12.4% of their net earnings up to the maximum wage base.
+This is calculated as the self-employment tax on Schedule SE.
 In addition, you'll pay the full 2.9% Medicare tax.

-But here's a bit of good news.
-You can then turn around and claim an above-the-line deduction for one-half of your overall self-employment tax on the first page of Form 1040 as an adjustment to income.
+But here's a bit of good news: You can claim an above-the-line deduction for one-half of your self-employment tax as an adjustment to income.
 You don't have to pay income tax on that portion of your earnings.

 The math works like this:

-- If your wages are less than $127,200, multiply the amount of your earnings by 6.2 percent to arrive at the amount you and your employer must each pay for a total of 12.4%.
+- If your wages were less than $137,700 in 2020, multiply your earnings by 6.2% to arrive at the amount you and your employer must each pay for a total of 12.4%.
 If you were self-employed, multiply your earnings up to this limit by 12.4% to calculate the Social Security portion of your self-employment tax.

-- If your wages are more than $127,200 in 2017, use this figure—$127,200—times 6.2 percent to arrive at the amount you and your employer must each pay.
-Anything you earn over this threshold is Social Security tax.
+- If your wages were more than $137,700 in 2020, multiply $137,700 by 6.2% to arrive at the amount you and your employer must each pay.
+Anything you earned over this threshold is exempt from Social Security tax.
 You would do the same but multiply by 12.4% if you're self-employed.

 For taxes due in 2021, refer to the Social Security income maximum of $137,700 as you're filing for the 2020 tax year.